Associate Professor of Old Testament

 Joined Eden Faculty, 2012

 Email: [email protected]

-Laurel Koepf Taylor is the Associate Dean of Academic Affairs and Associate Professor of Old Testament.
+Laurel Koepf is Associate Professor of Old Testament.
 She teaches the first required course in Bible, “Biblical Studies I” as well as “Hebrew Grammar.”
-Dr. Koepf Taylor also teaches electives such as “Genders in the World of the Bible,” “Biblical Families,” and “Reading the Bible With Children and Youth.”
+Dr. Koepf also teaches electives such as “Genders in the World of the Bible,” “Biblical Families,” and “Reading the Bible With Children and Youth.”
 In her teaching, she seeks to empower students to become confident and informed interpreters of scripture.

 “The Bible comes from many perspectives and reflects theological diversity in the same way our congregations reflect theological diversity.
 It is only when we understand difference that we can understand what the Bible communicates and values.”

-Dr. Koepf Taylor is an ordained minister in the United Church of Christ.
-She and her spouse, Julie Taylor, have two sons, Gordy and Kai.
+Dr. Koepf is an ordained minister in the United Church of Christ.
+She has two sons, Gordy and Kai.